Understanding your commercial flood coverage options

 Most business insurance policies don't cover losses resulting from floods, and if you're located in a low-risk flood area, you might be tempted to bypass this important coverage.
-Flooding can occur anywhere – it's not limited to just coastal areas or river basins.
-And in a tough economy, the cost of damages from a flood could submerge your business permanently.
+However, flooding can occur anywhere – it's not limited to just coastal areas or river basins.
+The cost of damages from a flood could submerge your business permanently.

 If you've invested money in equipment or a building, flood insurance is vital to protecting your business.